ADFM Bylaws

 Section 3.
 Corporate Action Not Binding on Member.
 No action of the Corporation is to be construed as committing any member to the Corporation's position on any issue.

 Section 4.
 Annual Dues.
-The annual dues for membership shall be determined by vote of the Members at the Regular Annual Meeting or by vote during the course of the year as described in Article IV, Section 6 above.
+Changes in the annual dues for membership in excess of 3% from the prior year shall be determined by vote of the Members at the Regular Annual Meeting or by vote during the course of the year as described in Article IV, Section 6 above.